 13) The transfers to the starting point of the race and back are included in the registration fee.

 14) Checkpoints for rest, and accommodations will be provided during the tour (not included in the registration cost).
-These will be announced in the months prior to the race and each one of them will be reported in the technical talk.
+These will be announced one month prior to the race and each one of them will be reported in the technical talk.

 15) The Andean Raid is a self-sufficiency race, so we will only inform you of strategic points during the tour where you can stock up on food.
 Even so, in certain places we will offer hot drinks, soups and pasta due to the remoteness of the circuit with any place where you can stock up on your own.
 The organization will also provide isotonic drinks and a small amount of fruit at each checkpoint.

 16) The organization will be made up of three main vehicles, a broom vehicle for those participants who are at the end, a guide vehicle that will be in charge of seeing in advance any problem that may arise on the route, and a vehicle that will travel the distance between both to go to any abandonment.
 Any runner who cannot continue the race must only inform the organization by any means.
 Any participant who abandons, must notify it at the checkpoint or any vehicle of the organization.
 The organization undertakes to transport the participant and the bicycle to the next closest checkpoint or accommodation.
 All dropouts have the right to take part of the race again, although they will not appear under any circumstances in the classifications.
 No participant who has abandoned will be able to opt for the general classification.

 17) The timing will be manually in hours and minutes.